PrioritySoftware/PrioritySoftware.github.io/_sdk/Encrypting-Data.md

 - **MODE** is an integer with value 2 or 3. **2** will encrypt the data, while **3** will decrypt it.
-- The -1 is for the encryption method (AES).
+- The -1 is for the encryption method (AES-256).
 The encryption key is unique to each Priority installation; you cannot transfer encrypted data from one installation and decrypt it in another.